andrewdwall/interactive-middle-earth-map/README.md

 - ✅ Designed and added border to map.
 - ✅ Created dynamic location markers using JavaScript array.
 - ✅ Added animation, hover and click effects to markers in CSS.
+- ✅ Designed and added modals for each location in JavaScript.
+- ✅ Added event listeners to location markers for click function.
+- ✅ Implemented open and close functionality for location modals.

 ## 🚧 Future Development:
 - **Refine site formatting and design**
-- **Add click, tooltip / modal functionality to markers**
+- **Add tooltip effect on hovering over location markers**
-- **Design and add images and lore text for tooltip / modal elements**
+- **Design and add image carousels and lore text for modal elements**
+- **Add animation and sound effect for when opening modal**
 - **Implement zoom and pan functionality to map using Leaflet.js**
 - **Expand map with additional locations**

 ## 📩 Credits & Copyright
 **Assets:**
-Middle-earth map and location marker design: [The Lord of the Rings: The Battle for Middle-earth II | Electronic Arts](https://www.ea.com/en-gb/games/lord-of-the-rings) (Adapted from the original video game source, with custom modifications and editing.)
+Middle-earth map, location marker and location modal design: [The Lord of the Rings: The Battle for Middle-earth II | Electronic Arts](https://www.ea.com/en-gb/games/lord-of-the-rings) (Adapted from the original video game source, with custom modifications and editing.)
 Background image: [The Misty Mountains | Fandom](https://middle-earthcinematicuniverse.fandom.com/wiki/Misty_Mountains?file=The_Misty_Mountains.webp) (Adapted with custom editing.)
 Banner font: [Tengwar Annatar Bold Italic | FontSpace](https://www.fontspace.com/tengwar-annatar-font-f2244)
 Translated banner & map font: [Aniron Bold | FontSpace](https://www.fontspace.com/aniron-font-f2247)